 We’ve analyzed thousands of bikes so far which has taught us a lot of details about them, so we can help you out to make the right choice.

-If you are making your first steps into the FS world, then choose the Atroz 1.
 But, if you’re updating to a more capable aluminum bike, the Cannondale Habit 5 is for you.
 If your ideal type of mountain biking is free-riding or riding in parks, definitely check out the Ghost FR AMR 6.7.
 However, if you’re looking for a more versatile bike that you can use for different types of rides, then the Niner RIP 9 RDO 2-Star is for you.
 We can’t recommend the Santa Cruz Hightower any more if you want a fun and versatile bike that can do it all in the mountains.

-If you have money to spare and you want a top-of-the-line carbon 29er, the Orbea Rallon M10 will make you happy.
-On the other hand, if you want a more affordable carbon all-rounder that’s fun and challenging to ride, choose the Diamondback 5C.
-The Orange Five S is a great English-built bike that you can buy if want an affordable 27.5″ XC machine.
+If you have money to spare and you want a top-of-the-line carbon 29er, the Orbea Oiz 29 M10 will make you happy.
+On the other hand, if you want the best spec’d aluminum all-rounder that’s fun and challenging to ride, choose the Trek Fuel EX 8.
+Ibis Ripmo is a great full-suspension bike that you can buy if you want a slack FS descending machine.